 In this season of thanks, Carolina Breast Friends has so many things for which we're grateful.
 We are thankful for every person who walks through our door newly diagnosed and looking for a soft place to land.
 We are thankful for all the longtime Survivors who continue to use our programs to connect, and who are always willing to mentor others who are facing what they have already faced.

 We are also filled with gratitude for the outpouring of support we received last month during National Breast Cancer Awareness Month (see story).
-Businesses including Denise Antonnacci Salon, David Weekly Homes, Carolina Pharmacy, Criswell & Criswell Plastic Surgery, Brighton, Morrison Smith Jewelers and so many others raised money to support our mission.
+Businesses including Denise Antonnacci Salon, David Weekly Homes, Carolina Pharmacy, Criswell & Criswell Plastic Surgery, Curves in Matthews-Mint Hill, Brighton, Morrison Smith Jewelers and so many others raised money to support our mission.
 Burn Boot Camp, Crossfit Axon, Ride or Die Spin Studio and other fitness places had people sweating for breast cancer awareness during their fundraisers.
 Restaurants such as The Cowfish and eeZ Fusion and Sushi ran food and drink specials to benefit us.

 And it wasn't just businesses who helped raise awareness and funds for the cause.
 The Charlotte Area Yarn Crawl donated hundreds of knitted prosthesis to us--made by area knitters with yarn donated by nine independently owned yarn shops.
 The DeAngelo Williams Foundation invited breast cancer Survivors and their caretakers to an advance screening of the movie Goosebumps 2.
 Meanwhile, Lake Norman High School raised more than $1800 for us at their Pink Volley Ball Game, where they pulled out all the stops by wearing pink jerseys and having both a silent auction and a bake sale!